rapyuta-robotics/RapyutaSimulationPlugins/docs/source/components.rst

 - Turtlebot3: example of robots.
     - BP_TurtlebotROSController.uasset: inherit from C++ ARRRobotVehicleROSController.
 Example of construct robot controller with Blueprint.
-    - Models: Static and skeltal meshes and materials.
+    - Models: Static and skeletal meshes and materials.
     - Physics: physics model with UDifferentialDriveComponent
         - BP_TurtlebotBurger: inherit from C++ ATurtlebotBurger and set static meshes and parameters.
         - BP_TurtlebotWaffle: inherit from C++ ARobotVehicle.
 Example of construct robot from Blueprint.